 When it comes to weddings – and other milestone celebrations in these unique times - small is the new big.
-Micro weddings offer a wonderful – and safer - way for engaged couples to still say “I do” amid Covid-19 restrictions.
+Micro weddings offer a wonderful way for engaged couples to say “I do” without dealing with a huge guest list.
 As a wedding celebrant I’ve officiated multiple micro weddings in Wilmington and our island beaches.
-For destination wedding couples they’ve become an alternative to postponing or cancelling grander wedding plans.
-What’s more, micro weddings have morphed into an industry trend, one that began pre-pandemic.
+Micro weddings have morphed into an industry trend.
 From florists to photographers, wedding vendors – and couples, alike – are embracing these smaller-scale wedding celebrations.

 What it is

 In a nutshell, micro weddings are an intimate way to tie the knot.
 There’s no hard or fast rules but these tiny weddings involve having a limited number of guests.
-Think fewer than 20 of your nearest and dearest friends and family attending, but no more than 50 once gathering limits for events are relaxed.
-Micro weddings also provide more flexibility and affordability – plus, less stress - when it comes to wedding planning, because it’s a downscaled affair.
+Think fewer than 20 of your nearest and dearest friends and family attending, but no more than 50.
+Micro weddings also provide more flexibility and affordability – plus, less stress - when it comes to wedding planning because it’s a downscaled affair.
 The ceremony is the main event, sans extra frills and distractions.

 Location, Location, Location

 Speaking of the aforesaid flexibility, you can hold a micro wedding just about anywhere.
 (Try doing that with a 100-plus person guest list!)
 With fewer guests, trimmings, and the like, there’s less to fit into a given area, so location options become nearly endless.
 Look to Wilmington’s breweries or parks, or one of our island beaches’ piers to start.